I opened my eyes for the first time, and saw from one end of the universe to the other.

 For a week after returning to real life, any recollection of my experience filled me once again with rage.

-Rage so vast that I’d need to grab the nearest lampost to prevent from falling over as a headrush of raw energy washed over my body.
+Rage so vast that I’d need to grab the nearest lamppost to prevent from falling over as a head rush of raw energy washed over my body.

 It felt like it was never going away: it was too deep and too vast to ever dissipate; it did, however, lend perspective to so much of what bothered me on a day to day.